chancemcox/Lazy-Loading-Wordpress-Plugin/README.md

 ## Support

-For support, please create an issue on GitHub or contact the plugin author.
+For support, please create an issue on [GitHub Issues](https://github.com/chancemcox/Lazy-Loading-Wordpress-Plugin/issues) or contact the plugin author.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request on [GitHub](https://github.com/chancemcox/Lazy-Loading-Wordpress-Plugin).